Tuesday, 31 January 2023

 My 850th review.

-I've decided to use this occasion to highlight a Magical Girl--no, 'Magical Boy', the graphic novel, which is a colourful, fantastic, fantastical, magical tale, about a trans boy Magical Boy.
-He is a descendent of the Goddess of Light, Aurora, and part of a long line of transforming, sparkly, amulet-wearing, staff-wielding, darkness-fighting girls.
-Well, this time it's a guy defending the world from evil using Magical Girl motifs.'Magical Boy' has the best art, the best characters, the best premise, and as well as being outrageously fun and funny, and subversive as all hell, it is a moving and empowering coming-of-age story about Max Owen, a trans highschooler.
+I've decided to use this occasion to highlight a Magical Girl--no, it's 'Magical Boy', the graphic novel, which is a colourful, fantastic, fantastical, magical tale, about a trans Magical Boy.
+He is a descendent of the Goddess of Light, Aurora, and comes from a very long line of transforming, sparkly, dress-wearing, amulet-wearing, staff-wielding, darkness-fighting girls.

 Max is struggling, in slowly and surely coming out to people, and coming into his own identity.
 He knows exactly who he is, and it's hard, standing his ground whenever he is met with ignorant and unaccepting people.
 The world is already so dark and hateful towards people like him, but it'll be made worse by the supernatural dark god forces that feed off of that loathing, those insecurities, and which, he discovers, he must banish!
 (He could also see people's "light energy" or auras, before he could transform into his magical self.)

 Max knows himself.
 He wants nothing to do with the whole sparkly and frilly Magical Girl/ Goddess of Light nonsense that's making his life even more difficult!
 Yet, as his magical hero identity develops with him and starts meeting his needs and preferences, his reluctance wanes, and he learns and grows further, into his own hero.
-This self-acceptance hero's journey will extend to others in life changing ways, too.
+This hero's journey of self-acceptance will extend to others in life changing ways, too.

 In a surprising turn of events (as if the goddess light powers and dark deity bugs and sealing leaks into other realms weren't enough of a shock!), more people will come to accept him, in time, on his path to self-discovery, and saving (and changing) the world.